 The Advanced Internship follows the same guidelines as the SR390 Internship.
 However, research criteria (applicable to each internship situation) provided by the Internship Advisor are also included for an additional one (1) additional credit.
-Students who elect the Advanced Internship must also meet Divisional Honors requirements.

 SR419 Law and Liability in Sports and Recreation